-Nevertheless, interannual climate variability originated from the Indian Ocean and the Indian and Australian monsoons could possibly interplay with the ENSO dynamics.
-The potential physical processes that allow the Indian Ocean and monsoons to influence the ENSO properties have been suggested in several recent studies (e.g., Yu et al. 2002; Wu and Kirtman 2004; Terray and Dominiak 2005; Kug and Kang 2006; Kug et al. 2006).
+Corresponding author address: Dr. Jin-Yi Yu, Department of Earth System Science, 3315 Croul Hall, Mail Code 3100, University of California, Irvine, Irvine, CA 92697-3100.
+E-mail: jyyu@uci.edu properties have been suggested in several recent studies (e.g., Yu et al. 2002; Wu and Kirtman 2004; Terray and Dominiak 2005; Kug and Kang 2006; Kug et al. 2006).
 Among them, Wu and Kirtman (2004) demonstrated that SST variations in the Indian Ocean provide a positive feedback to ENSO intensity by affecting surface winds in the western Pacific.
-Terray and Dominiak (2005) argued that the southeastern Indian Ocean SST anomalies act as persistent remote forcing to trigger anomalous surface winds in the western equatorial Pacific and regional Hadley circulation in the south Pacific, both of which further affect the evolution of ENSO.
-Kug and Kang (2006) suggested that the basin-scale warming/cooling in the Indian Ocean, a typical Indian Ocean response to ENSO, can produce surface wind anomalies in the western Pacific that enhance eastward-propagating oceanic Kevin waves to accelerate the turnabout of ENSO, and therefore shorten the period of ENSO cycle.
-In their argument, the interaction between ENSO and Indian Ocean might generate a biennial tendency for ENSO.
+Terray and Dominiak (2005) argued that the southeastern Indian Ocean SST anomalies act as a persistent remote forcing to trigger anomalous surface winds in the western equatorial Pacific and regional Hadley circulation in the South Pacific, both of which further affect the evolution of ENSO.
+Kug and Kang (2006) suggested that the basin-scale warming/ cooling in the Indian Ocean, a typical Indian Ocean response to ENSO, can produce surface wind anomalies in the western Pacific that enhance eastward-propagating oceanic Kelvin waves and accelerate the turnabout of ENSO and therefore shorten the period of ENSO cycle.
+In their argument, the interaction between ENSO and the Indian Ocean might generate a biennial tendency for ENSO.

-Additionally, it is known that both the Indian and Australian monsoons have a strong biennial variability, which is part of the so-called Tropospheric Biennial Oscillation (TBO) (Meehl 1987, 1993; Li et al. 2006).
+Additionally, it is known that both the Indian and Australian monsoons have a strong biennial variability, which is part of the so-called Tropospheric Biennial Oscillation (TBO; Meehl 1987, 1993; Li et al. 2006).
 This is a tendency for the Indian and Australian monsoons to flip-flop back and forth between strong and weak monsoon years.
 Years with strong summer monsoon rainfall tend to be followed by ones with weak rainfall and vice versa (e.g., Mooley and Parthasarathy 1984; Meehl 1987, 1993).
-The TBO was suggested to have its own dynamics, independent of ENSO (e.g., Meehl 1987, 1993) and possibly force the biennial component of ENSO.
+The TBO was suggested to have its own dynamics, independent of ENSO (e.g., Meehl 1987, 1993), and possibly force the biennial component of ENSO.
 Most TBO theories suggest air-sea interactions over the tropical Indo-Pacific sector responsible for the biennial variability in the Indian-Australian monsoons (e.g., Meehl 1987, 1993; Chang and Li 2000; Webster et al. 2001; Li et al. 2006).
-For example, Webster et al. (2001) suggested that the observed variability in the Indian and Australian monsoons is self-regulated by the negative feedbacks between the atmosphere and the Indian Ocean involving the wind-driven

-Ekman transport.
-Furthermore, the biennial variability associated with the TBO in the ENSO-monsoon system has been documented in coupled atmosphere-ocean general circulation models (CGCMs) (e.q., Ogasawara et al. 1999; Loschnigg et al. 2003) and has been shown to have a significant component arising from the Indian Ocean (Loschnigg et al. 2003).
+For example, Webster et al. (2001) suggested that the observed variability in the Indian and Australian monsoons is self-regulated by the negative feedbacks between the atmosphere and the Indian Ocean involving the wind-driven Ekman transport.
+Furthermore, the biennial variability associated with the TBO in the ENSO-monsoon system has been documented in coupled atmosphere-ocean general circulation models (CGCMs; e.g., Ogasawara et al. 1999; Loschnigg et al. 2003) and has been shown to have a significant component arising from the Indian Ocean (Loschnigg et al. 2003).